blueragesoftware/chat-mini-app-example/README.md

-# MyLife MiniApp Example
+# Bluerage MiniApp Example

-A simple MyLife MiniApp that demonstrates the chat completions functionality using the MyLife Platform script.
-Thanks to MyLife Platform's capabilities, you can run chat completions completely free - not just for testing, but in production too!
-The model runs directly on your users' devices through the MyLife webview.
+A simple Bluerage MiniApp that demonstrates the chat completions functionality using the Bluerage Platform script.
+Thanks to Bluerage Platform's capabilities, you can run chat completions completely free - not just for testing, but in production too!
+The model runs directly on your users' devices through the Bluerage webview.

 🔗 [Try the live demo](https://chat-mini-app-example.lovable.app/)